Home Construction Sequence...

 1. Wall Cell Rebar Locations

 The location of each reinforced wall cell must be determined before the foundation can be poured.
 I have found it best to take the Foundation Plan, and copy it to another plan called the Cell Plan.
 Now you can show the location to insert each required cell during the foundation pour.
-Install these cell rebar "L"s at the proper cell locations as the foundation is poured.

 2. Mortar First Row